Skip to content

 Geographic Atrophy (GA)

-A Randomized, Double-Masked, Placebo-Controlled, Parallel-Group, Phase 2 Study to Evaluate the Efficacy and Safety of Oral CT1812 in Participants with Geographic Atrophy (GA) Secondary to Dry Age-Related Macular Degeneration (AMD).
+A Multi-Center, Randomized, Double-Masked, Placebo-Controlled, Phase 3 Study to Evaluate the Efficacy, Safety, and Tolerability of Subcutaneously Administered Pozelimab in Combination with Cemdisiran or Cemdisiran Alone in Participants with Geographic Atrophy (GA) Secondary to Dry Age-Related Macular Degeneration (AMD).

 Diabetic Macular Edema (DME)